uutzinger/meArmPi/README.md

 meArmPi
 =======

-Movement control library in Python for Phenoptix meArm on Raspberry Pi via Adafruit PWM Servo driver.
+Movement control library in Python for Phenoptix meArm on Raspberry Pi via Adafruit `adafruit_motor` and `adafruit_pca9685`

-The meArm has four mini servos one for the
+The meArm has four servos one for the

-    - gripper,
+    - gripper (SG90),
-    - base,
+    - base (SG90),
-    - shoulder
+    - shoulder (S3003),
-    - elbow.
+    - elbow (S3003).

-But it's not terribly convenient to be specifying things in terms of servo angles when you're much more interested in where you would like to place the gripper, in normal Cartesian (x, y, z) coordinates.
+This library provies ability to position the gripper in a Cartesian (x, y, z) coordinate system.

-This library solves the angles required to send to the servos in order to meet a given position, allowing for much simpler coding.
+It solves the angles required to set the servos in order to meet a given position.

 Coordinates are (approximately) measured in mm from the base rotation centre.
 Initial 'home' position is at (0, 100, 50), i.e. 100mm forward of the base and 50mm off the ground.